Qiskit/samplomatic/DEPRECATION.md

 # Deprecation Policy

 This library is in a beta stage of development.
-Certain core desgin decisions have not yet been finalized as the core team learns about what works best.
+Certain core design decisions have not yet been finalized as the development team learns about what works best.
 Therefore, the deprecation policy described here is designed to enable rapid iteration of ideas.
 This comes at the cost of inter-version stability.